scotws/LiaraForth/docs/INPUT.md

 Liara Forth follows the ANS input model with REFILL instead of older forms.

-There are four possible input sources in Forth (C&D p.
+There are up to four possible input sources in Forth (C&D p.
 155):

-1. The keyboard ("user input device"):
+1. The keyboard ("user input device")

+2. A character string in memory

+3. A block file

+4. A text file

+To check which one is being used, we first would call BLK, which gives us the number of a mass storage block being used or 0 for the "user input device" (keyobard).
+In the second case, we use SOURCE-ID to find out where input is coming from: 0 for the keyboard, -1 (0ffff) for a string in memory, and a number n for a fileid.

+Since Liara Forth currently doesn't support blocks, we can skip the BLK instruction and go right to SOURCE-ID.

 ## Starting up